-In essence, it went in for a full service and replacement parts from when it was blown over at work a few weeks ago only for it to come back with a hairline crack in the centre panel that I didn’t spot straight away.
-This is only weeks after hitting loose tarmac from a badly repaired pothole that smashed two panels, which I successfully reclaimed from Edinburgh City Council (covered on a separate blog).
-Never a dull moment for The Grumpy Git, you might say!
+I put the scooter in for a full service and replacement parts from when it was blown over at work a few weeks earlier, only to find a hairline crack in the centre panel a week later.
+This is only weeks after hitting loose tarmac from a badly repaired pothole that smashed two panels which I successfully reclaimed from Edinburgh City Council.

-I had been off work all week on holiday and the scooter remained unused during that time and was secured behind a locked garden gate.
-I came to use it on the Bank Holiday Monday, spotted the damage and took it to the garage 1 week after it had been serviced to discuss it.
-I was faced with one of the Directors and co-owners, who took photos and was quite reticent in trying to resolve it.
+I had been off work all week on holiday, the scooter remained unused and was secured behind a locked garden gate.
+I came to use it on the Bank Holiday Monday, spotted the damage and took it to the garage one week after it had been serviced to discuss it.
+I met one of the Directors and co-owners who took photos and was quite reticent in trying to resolve it.
 Nevertheless, he said he would speak to the workshop the following day and see what the mechanic said.

-I returned to the garage the following day (yesterday at the time of writing this), only to be told that the mechanic denied all knowledge of it and this stance was supported by the Director and co-owner.
-He said that there was no way of knowing if it had been damaged at the garage, he wanted to give me the benefit of the doubt (how very generous), said he would check the CCTV and get back to me within the next few days but if I hadn’t heard from him to pop back down.
+I returned to the garage the following day, only to be told that the mechanic denied all knowledge of it and this stance was supported by the Director and co-owner.
+He said that there was no way of knowing if it had been damaged at the garage, he wanted to give me the benefit of the doubt, said he would check the CCTV and get back to me within the next few days.
+I was told to return if I hadn’t heard from him.
 I had no faith that he would do as he would say and besides, it’s hardly an independent audit is it?

-The damage that we are talking about is on the centre panel adjoining the panels that would be removed to get to the spark plug, and there was no way that this could have been damaged anywhere else other than at the garage where it was serviced.
-This was the only garage it had been entrusted with, and I was expected to be satisfied with that outcome.
-Clearly he did not know me very well, although he does now!
+The damage was on the centre panel adjoining the panels that would be removed to get to the spark plug.
+There was no way that this could have been damaged anywhere else other than at the garage where it was serviced.
+This was the only garage it had been entrusted with.

-I came home last night, wrote the following letter and sent it by e-mail;
+I came home that night, wrote the following letter and sent it by e-mail;

 (Scooter make and model – registration number)

-On Monday 24th April 2017 I took the above vehicle (scooter make and model) in to your garage for a full service.
+On (date) I took the above vehicle (scooter make and model) in to your garage for a full service.